The Suspicious Death of Mango´s Founder

 He began by selling handmade T-shirts imported from Turkey.
 During the 1970s, he gradually expanded his operations by opening multi-brand shops in Barcelona and Madrid.
 In 1984, he rebranded the business under a single name — Mango — aiming to create a globally identifiable fashion label.
 His strategy focused on efficient distribution systems, strong branding, and rapid international growth.

-Unlike its main competitor, Inditex — the parent company of Zara — Mango relied heavily on franchise partnerships to accelerate expansion.
+Unlike its main competitor, Inditex — the parent company of Zara — Mango relied heavily on franchise partnerships and fast fashion to accelerate expansion.
 By the 1990s, the company had entered international markets.
 At its peak, Mango operated thousands of stores in over 100 countries.

 Andic was known for his discreet yet strategic leadership style.
 He avoided media attention and concentrated on long-term stability.
 He also owned a significant stake in Banco Sabadell and participated in advisory boards, strengthening his influence within Spain’s corporate sector.